rithvij315/rithvij315/README.md

 ## Hi, I'm Rithvij!

-### I'm an aspiring Software Engineer at UC Irvine studying Computer Science.
+### I'm a Software Engineer who graduated from UC Irvine studying Computer Science.
-I have previous Software Enginnering Intern experience at multiple companies and I've gained many important skills through these opportunities as well as various projects I have worked on, including: Python, Java, C, C++, HTML/CSS, JavaScript, SQL, ReactJS, TensorFlow, Docker, AWS, and more.
+I am currently working as a Software Engineer at GEICO and have previous Software Enginnering Intern experience at multiple companies and I've gained many important skills through these opportunities as well as various projects I have worked on, including: Python, Java, C, C++, HTML/CSS, JavaScript, SQL, ReactJS, TensorFlow, Docker, AWS, and more.
 Feel free to reach out to me with any inquiries.

 ### Some of my favorite projects are pinned below, feel free to take a look!
 <!--